 Growing up in Chester, Nova Scotia, Dijon has been surrounded by the natural beauty of the region and by art his entire life.
-His mother, Rosalie Bishop, and his father, Donald Curley, are both established artists in their own right, and through their encouragement and influence, he has acquired his own expressive voice.
+His mother, Rosalie Bishop, and his father, Donald Curley, are both established artists in their own right.
+Through their encouragement and influence, he has acquired his own expressive voice.

 He has had successful showings at Teichert Gallery in Halifax for the past 10 years.

 In every painting I produce, there is an emotional connection – whether a barn on a hill or a rugged coastline, each work coexists with an ever-changing skyline.
 I strive to capture a moment of tranquility in my work through colour and movement, while balancing between realism and expressionism.
 My intent is to give the viewer a moment of tranquility from a fast-paced world and to allow reflection.

 My chosen medium is acrylic.
 Its versatility allows me to play with light and shadow.
 While exaggerating these elements, I focus on producing works that are believable.